 Since high-yield corporate bonds are quoted as a percentage of their face value, or on a 'dollar-price basis,' the WSJ bond tables show high-yield corporate bonds in the same way.
 In this table, you'll see the Penn National Gaming bonds due in 2027 had a dollar price of 103.135 and increased in price 0.89 points from the previous trading day.

 Figure 5: Wall Street Journal Corporate Debt Table - High-Yield Corporate Bonds

 The reason we wrote this post was to provide bond investors an understanding of why corporate bond prices move and how credit spreads and US Treasury bond yields impact corporate bonds.
 Corporate bonds are not a monolithic asset class where every bond is impacted by similar factors.
 Many investors believe it's 'interest rate policy,' which drives bond markets, but such policies, such as the setting of the fed funds rate, can often have limited direct impact on large amounts of corporate bonds.
 For example, when the fed funds rate was cut one percentage point on March 15, 2020, the YTM on the 30-year US Treasury bond increased from 1.56% on March 13, 2020 to 1.78% on March 19, 2020.
 This period of time was marked by extreme bond price volatility and huge increases in credit spreads, which led to sharp decreases in many corporate bonds.
-Many of these corporate bond prices have since recovered, but it's crucial for bond investors to understand what causes corporate bond prices to move so they can make better-informed buy and sell investment decisions.
+Many of these corporate bond prices quickly recovered, but it's crucial for bond investors to understand what causes corporate bond prices to move so they can make better-informed buy and sell investment decisions.